 Welcome to City YMCA London

 We passionately believe that every young person should have the opportunity to build a future of their own choosing.
-We provide accommodation and support to those made homeless and a range of detached youth work interventions for young people in the communities that we serve.
+We provide accommodation and support to those made homeless and a range of interventions for young people in the communities that we serve.

-We’ve been working with at-risk young people for the last forty five years.
-We have housed over 10,000 young people and enabled another 20,000 to become meaningfully engaged though our detached youth work.
+We’ve been working with young people for the last 45 years.
+We have housed over 10,000 and enabled another 20,000 to become meaningfully engaged.
+But our journey isn’t over and we could always do with the help of willing partners and donors to help accomplish our mission.

 Charity of the Year